 Do not wake up on the day of your self-care retreat and let the day unfold without any premeditated plan.
 Conversely, do not over-schedule your day, jam packing every moment with "restful" activities.
-Create a loose agenda that can guide your day while allowing you to incorporate and prepare for different practices you hope to engage in.
-By creating a plan, you are ensuring you will get to engage in the activities and practices you enjoy.
+By creating a flexible agenda, you are ensuring you will get to engage in the activities and practices you enjoy while creating space to just be.